V1254/CW2---Mobile-Web-Applications/README.md

-Mobile & Web Applications - Courswork 2.
+Mobile & Web Applications - Courswork 2 built utilising NextJS

-Marks: 90/100
+**Marks: 90/100**

 This project is hosted on vercel if you want to avoid installation/setup garbage -> https://mycovtesthub.vercel.app